tuftsdatalab/tuftsWorkshops/docs/tutorials/intro-to-python/variables-data-types.md

 ```

 !!! note
-    variables are available to use between blocks as well!
+    variables are available to use between blocks.
+However, the order in which you run blocks matters so make sure to run your code blocks in order!